ryanirl/autodiff/README.md

 ### Installation

-At the moment just gonna have to clone the repo and make sure you have numpy installed which is it's only dependency.
+At the moment just gonna have to clone the repo and make sure you have numpy installed (which is it's only dependency) if you want to play with it.

 Not tested on Python2.